The Dangers of Free VPNs

 Are Free VPNs Safe?

-A Virtual Private Network encrypts a user’s internet connection and diverts their traffic via a remote server in order to hide their IP address.
+A personal VPN service encrypts a user’s internet connection and diverts their traffic via a remote server in order to hide their IP address.
 They are primarily used to keep internet activity private, evade censorship, and use public WiFi securely.

 The best VPN software usually comes with a monthly subscription cost, but a subsection of providers offer VPN applications completely for free.